the-citto/pytest-book/README.md

 likely further refactoring will be required to adapt the app structure to test - which is the point of this exercise

+## ch03-2
+most of db setup set in fixtures

+## ch03-3
+refactored to use fixtures db setp only